International-Home Country Internships

 - Costs of travel, lodging, fees for program, travel documents, and how you plan to pay these expenses

-- How you found the position
+- How did you find the position

 - How many hours you will be working/work schedule